AbelSniffel/SteamKM/README.md

-### Do you have excess amount of duplicate keys?
+### Do you have excess amount of duplicate Steam keys?
 Fear not, as this program was made for you and me!
 SteamKM (Key Manager) is a hobby project which resolves my own duplicate key problem, you can even cry at the amount of duplicate keys thanks to the built-in key counter 😿.

 ### Why Choose SteamKM?